Argent77/A7-MagicStore/README.md

-# A7-MagicStore
+# Magic Store
-A mod that introduces a magical artifact which allows access to stores from all over the world.
+*A magical artifact that allows access to stores from all over the world.*

+Coming soon...